Below you can learn more about the projects we have in progress at the moment.

 The Psychedelic Therapy Training is a project of education, harm reduction, and research; intended to address the current gap in psychedelic education and supervision, reduce poor psychedelic facilitation, and investigate adequate models of psychedelic training.

-This is the first profound integrative training with a program of three years and a 1,200 hour intensity.
-It is also the first psychedelic training that incorporates indigenous leaders and their traditions .
+It is a profound integrative training with a program of three years and a 1,200-hour intensity that incorporates indigenous leaders and their traditions together with psychedelic researchers and transpersonal psychotherapists.

 Spiritual Emergency Support in Latin America